NovaObrien11/itt-accessability-hand-book/docs/laws/play-it-safe.md

 slug: /play-it-safe
 title: Play it Safe
 sidebar_position: 1
-description: Don't risk breaking laws - always apply WCAG 2.1 AA standards.
+description: Don't risk breaking laws - always apply WCAG 2.2 AA standards.
 ---

-:::danger
+:::danger Disclaimer
-**Disclaimer:** This handbook is intended for internal use only and is provided for general informational purposes.
-It is not legal advice.
-Compliance with accessibility standards and laws is the responsibility of each project team and may require consultation with qualified legal counsel.
+**This handbook is for internal guidance only.**
+It is **not legal advice**.
+Accessibility laws vary by region and industry.
+Compliance is the responsibility of each project team and may require consultation with qualified legal counsel.
 :::

-# Play it Safe
+# Play it Safe: The Golden Rule

-Adhering to WCAG 2.1 AA (or EN-301-549 in the European Union) standards ensures your digital content is accessible to a wide audience, including individuals with disabilities.
-By following these guidelines, you not only comply with legal requirements but also demonstrate a commitment to inclusivity and usability.
+> **"When in doubt, aim for WCAG 2.2 Level AA."**

+Accessibility laws (like the ADA in the US or EAA in Europe) are complex and evolving.
+However, almost all of them point to one technical standard as the safe harbor: the **Web Content Accessibility Guidelines (WCAG)**.

-## Why WCAG 2.1 AA?
+## Why WCAG 2.2 AA?

-WCAG 2.1 AA is widely recognized as the benchmark for web accessibility.
-It provides clear criteria to make websites and applications perceivable, operable, understandable, and robust for all users.
-Meeting these standards can help you avoid legal risks and improve user experience.
+While laws differ, the technical solution is universal.
+WCAG 2.2 Level AA is the current global benchmark.

+*   **United States**: The DOJ references WCAG (often 2.1, but 2.2 is the future-proof target) for ADA compliance.
+*   **European Union**: The EN 301 549 standard mirrors WCAG criteria.
+*   **Canada**: ACA and AODA point directly to WCAG.

-## EN-301-549
+## Risk Mitigation Strategy
-If you're operating in the European Union then you will have to comply with EN-301-549 over WCAG.

-## Research local laws
-Do your own research to make sure you are following the most up to date laws and regulations of applicable states, or country.
+To minimize legal risk and maximize user access, follow this strategy:

+1.  **Adopt WCAG 2.2 AA** as your internal definition of "Done".
+2.  **Document your efforts**.
+Keep records of audits, automated test results, and remediation plans.
+Intent and progress matter in legal contexts.
+3.  **Provide a Feedback Mechanism**.
+Ensure users can report accessibility barriers (e.g., an "Accessibility Statement" page with contact info).
+This often prevents lawsuits by allowing you to fix issues before they escalate.

-## Key Benefits
+## Key Takeaway

-- **Legal Compliance**: Avoid lawsuits and penalties by adhering to accessibility laws.
-- **Expanded Audience**: Reach more users, including those with disabilities.
-- **Enhanced Usability**: Improve navigation and functionality for all users.

-## How to Get Started

-1. **Audit Your Content**: Use accessibility tools to identify areas for improvement.
-2. **Implement Changes**: Update your design and code to meet WCAG 2.1 AA standards.
-3. **Test Regularly**: Continuously monitor and test your content for compliance.

-Make accessibility a priority.
-You’ll stay compliant, avoid headaches, and—most importantly—build something everyone can actually use.
+You don't need to be a lawyer to build compliant software.
+You just need to be a good engineer who follows the standard. **If you meet WCAG 2.2 AA, you are likely meeting the law.**